chamith05/MyRepo/README.txt

-This is the changed file on local 2nd time.
+This is the file on local machine.

 second new line.